vmware/burp-rest-api/README.md

 ### Default Burp Configuration ###

-If the burp-rest-api JAR is launched without the `--project-file` and `--config-file` arguments, then Burp Suite is launched with a temporary project file and some default configuration.
+If the burp-rest-api JAR is launched without the `--project-file`, `--config-file` or `--user-config-file` arguments, then Burp Suite is launched with a temporary project file and some default configuration.
 The temporary project file gets created upon launch of Burp Suite, and gets deleted at the end of the run.

 For the default configuration used to launch Burp Suite, refer to the files _burp-default-project-options.json_ and _burp-default-user-options.json_ inside the JAR under the _static_ folder.

 ### HTTP API